mattiaferrarini/Selfie/README.md

 - **models**: Contains the code for the data models used in the website.
 - **routes**: Contains the code for routing in the backend.
 The routes are responsible for mapping the URL to the controllers that should be called.
 - **services**: Contains the code for the services used in the website.
-A service is a class that contains the business logic of the website.
+A service contains part of the business logic of the website.
 - **ws**: Contains the code for the WebSocket server.
 - **server.ts**: The entry point of the backend.
 - **env.local**: Contains the environment variables used in the backend.